Anatomy

 Rendering the modal

 The share sheet in the preview breaks into a few small pieces.
-That is the part that keeps the component readable.
+That keeps the component readable and makes it easier to adjust later.

 The first piece is a surface button that matches the site palette.